RepairLLaMA: Efficient Representations and Fine-Tuned Adapters for Program Repair: Experimental Methodology

 Recently, related work \cite{xia2023keep, zhang2023critical} has shown that GPT-3.5-Turbo and GPT-4 achieve state-of-the-art results on program repair.
 The objective of RQ3 is to study how RepairLLaMA compares against state-of-the-art ChatGPT-based program repair.

 First, we zero-shot prompt \textit{gpt-3.5-turbo-0613} and \textit{gpt-4-0613} to generate 10 patches for each bug.
-The prompt is shown in \autoref{fig:chatgpt_prompt}, which is built by integrating an effective zero-shot prompt from Zhang et al's related work \citeauthor{zhang2023critical} and our curated best code representation.
-It instructs LLMs to generate the fixed code chunk to replace the $\text{<FILL\_ME>}$ token.
-We utilize OpenAI's official APIs to call \textit{gpt-3.5-turbo-0613} and \textit{gpt-4-0613} to conduct our experiments on Dec.
-1, 2023.
+The prompt is shown in \autoref{fig:chatgpt_prompt}, \new{it is built by integrating the best code representation with an effective zero-shot prompt from \citeauthor{zhang2023critical}~\cite{zhang2023critical}.
+The prompt instructs the LLM} to generate the fixed code chunk to replace the $\text{<FILL\_ME>}$ token. \new{Note that the same information signals are provided to both RepairLLaMA models and the GPT models, allowing for a fair comparison of the repair capabilities of the different models.
+This includes providing the same source code context, as well as the same fault localization information as input.} \new{We employ the same statistical significance test as described in \autoref{sec:exp:rq1}.} We utilize OpenAI's official APIs to call \textit{gpt-3.5-turbo-0613} and \textit{gpt-4-0613} to conduct our experiments on Dec.
+1, 2023, \new{except for the GitBug-Java experiments which are conducted on \textit{gpt-3.5-turbo-0125} on Nov.
+17, 2024}.